 When Napoleon invaded Venice in 1797, bringing about the end of the Venetian Republic, he nicked a giant Veronese painting.
 The painting now sits in the Louvre, as possibly the most ignored artwork in the entire building.
 It is displayed, unfortunately, opposite the Mona Lisa.

 There is something le Carré-esque about the place’s dark alleys and sparse lanterns at nighttime.
 No part of town invokes this sinister feeling more than Canarregio, in the very north of the main island.
 Just outside a “natural” wine bar on the canal is the spot where there was an assassination attempt on Paolo Sarpi – the theologian and proagandist of Venice against the papacy in 17th century.
-There is murder in the air.
+There is, quite literally, murder in the air.

-Just down the road from the wine bar – hint: natural wine is not worth anyone’s time – is the Jewish ghetto, where Jews were made to live by Venetian authorities during the Republic.
+Just down the road from the wine bar – natural wine is not worth your time – is the Jewish ghetto, where Jews were made to live by Venetian authorities during the Republic.
 The ghetto today now boasts some of the best restaurants and bars the city has to offer, and the unmissable Museum of Jewish Art.

 It is in these less trodden and unfamiliar areas where Venice comes into its own.